Obama, playing ‘hype man,’ tries to jolt COP26

 “There are times where I am doubtful that humanity can get its act together before it’s too late, and images of dystopia start creeping into my dreams,” Obama said.
 “And yet, whenever I feel such despondency, I remind myself that cynicism is the recourse of cowards.”

-In multiple settings Monday, Obama blamed Congress and the Republican Party for curbing his climate ambitions as well as Biden’s.
-He also knocked the Trump administration for its inattention to climate while touting the durability of his own accomplishments.
+In multiple settings Monday, Obama blamed Congress and the Republican Party for curbing his climate ambitions, as well as Biden’s.
+He also knocked the Trump administration for its inattention to climate change while touting the durability of his own accomplishments.

 “Back in the United States, of course, some of our progress stalled when my successor decided to unilaterally pull out of the Paris agreement in his first year in office — I wasn’t real happy about that,” Obama said.
 “And yet, the determination of our state and local governments — along with the regulations and investment that my administration had already put in place — allowed our country to keep moving forward, despite hostility from the White House.”